 In between, Apple had tried quite a few all-in-one Mac computers during Jobs' years away, including the 500 Series Performa line, and the ill-fated Macintosh TV.
 But the company wouldn't put it all together until the arrival of the iMac.

 The iMac's introduction is an important moment in Apple history.
 It came a year after Jobs returned to Apple following the company's purchase of his company NeXT; at the time of the keynote he was still interim CEO.
 The computer's success helped reverse of a decade of struggles for the company, leading into the the company's huge run of growth after the turn of the millennium.

-It also helped set a template for a long run of products, designed by Ive's team, that caught the eye with beautiful design.
-Apple touted the intro event as "Back on Track," and it certainly was, even though it would take several years for Apple to return to major profitability.
+It also helped set a template for a long run of products, that caught the eye with beautiful design.
+Apple touted that introductory event as "Back on Track," and it certainly was, even though it would take several years for Apple to return to significant profitability.